 7.1.1.
 Bilayer graphene Bilayer graphene has received a lot of attention, mainly because of the enhanced density of states at zero doping due to parabolically touching bands.
-Such band structures have been shown to be unstable towards spontaneous symmetry breaking [152] and experimental results have revealed signatures of interaction-driven excitonic states in suspended and undoped graphene bilayers [18, 19, 20, 21, 22, 23, 24, 25].
-Very recently weak-coupling renormalization group calculations have shown that superconductivity emerges upon doping away from these excitonic states [153].
+Such band structures have been shown to be unstable towards spontaneous symmetry breaking [148] and experimental results have revealed signatures of interaction-driven excitonic states in suspended and undoped graphene bilayers [18, 19, 20, 21, 22, 23, 24, 25].
+Very recently weak-coupling renormalization group calculations have shown that superconductivity emerges upon doping away from these excitonic states [149].
 For long-range interactions a fully gapped f-wave state or a pair-density-wave state emerges, whereas for a short-range Hubbard interaction the superconducting state either has a chiral d-wave or a pair-density-wave symmetry [57].
-The pair-density-wave is a paired state at finite momentum, i.e. a FFLO state, with the two paired electrons belonging to the same Fermi surface (around K or K').
+The pair-density-wave is a paired state at finite momentum, i.e. an FFLO state, with the two paired electrons belonging to the same Fermi surface (around K or K').
 The pair-density-wave state is very sensitive to trigonal warping and is destroyed by large further-neighbor hopping in favor of the f- or d-wave states.
-The appearance of the chiral d-wave state is in agreement with earlier strong-coupling mean-field results on the doped graphene bilayer lattice [154].
-Interestingly, the chiral d-wave state has a 4π winding around each Fermi pocket on the graphene bilayer, compared to the 2π winding for monolayer graphene [154, 57].
-A classification of all fully gapped superconducting states in bilayer graphene has also recently been carried out [155].
+The appearance of the chiral d-wave state is in agreement with earlier strong-coupling mean-field results on for monolayer graphene [150, 57].

+the doped graphene bilayer lattice [150].
+Interestingly, the chiral d-wave state has a 4π winding around each Fermi pocket on the graphene bilayer, compared to the 2π winding

 7.1.2.
-Bilayer silicene Going beyond carbon-based honeycomb systems, silicene, the silicon equivalent to graphene, has also been proposed to host chiral d-wave superconductivity in bilayer systems [156].
+Bilayer silicene Going beyond carbon-based honeycomb systems, silicene, the silicon equivalent to graphene, has also been proposed to host chiral d-wave superconductivity in bilayer systems [151].
 The structure of bilayer silicene is slightly buckled and the band structure has sizable Fermi pockets.
 When including a realistic Hubbard interaction within the random-phase approximation (RPA) a chiral d-wave state has been shown to arise, mediated by antiferromagnetic spin fluctuations.
 The Fermi pocket area be manipulated by strain in bilayer silicene, thus opening the possibility to easily tune the superconducting transition temperature.

 7.1.3.
-Intercalated graphites and similar materials When discussing superconductivity in graphene-like systems, we should probably also mention that superconductivity has been long established in alkali metal intercalated graphites [157, 158, 159] and, more recently, also in the few-layer versions of such systems [26].
-The alkali atom intercalated graphites are phonon-driven s-wave superconductors with CaC6 reaching the highest transition temperature at 11.6 K. The pairing has been associated with the interlayer bands that mainly reside on the intercalated metals and thus this is likely not related to intrinsic superconductivity in graphite [160].
-Recent theoretical results have also shown that graphene decorated by both Ca and Li can be phonon-mediated superconductors, but now with LiC6 reaching the highest temperatures [27].
+Intercalated graphites and similar materials When discussing superconductivity in graphene-like systems, we should probably also mention that superconductivity has been long established in alkali metal intercalated graphites [152, 153, 154] and, more recently, also in the few-layer versions of such systems [26].
+The alkali atom intercalated graphites are phonon-driven s-wave superconductors with CaC_6 reaching the highest transition temperature at 11.6 K. The pairing has been associated with the interlayer bands that mainly reside on the intercalated metals and thus this is likely not related to intrinsic superconductivity in graphite [155].
+Recent theoretical results have also shown that graphene decorated by both Ca and Li can be phonon-mediated superconductors, but now with LiC_6 reaching the highest temperatures [27].
 Because of the mismatch between s- and d-wave symmetries, there is no coupling between the phonon-driven swave superconducting state and a potential interaction-driven d-wave state [39].
-Beyond the intercalated graphites, experimental superconducting signals have also been reported in graphite [161] and graphite mixed with both sulfur [162, 163] and pure water [164].
+Beyond the intercalated graphites, experimental superconducting signals have also been reported in graphite [156] and graphite mixed with both sulfur [157, 158] and pure water [159].
 The properties of the superconducting state in these cases are, however, still largely unknown.